Who should use a chronological resume format?

 Check each of your resume sections for typos and formatting errors.
 Read the page from top to bottom, run it through an online spell-checker like Grammarly or have a copyeditor friend review it before deeming it ready for recruiters.

-Take advantage of our Resume Builder’s built-in spell-checker, which revises your grammar and syntax as you write
+Take advantage of our Resume Builder which has a built-in spell-checker that revises your grammar and syntax as you write.

 Check out these resume examples for various jobs and career scenarios to help you visualize how yours should look.